Code-Institute-Submissions/Milestone-Project-108/README.md

 ![Website Logo](assets/images/logo-image1.png)

 # <p align="center">Scotty’s Dog Training & Behaviour
-<p align="center">This website is my first milestone project of the Code Institutes Full Stack Software Development Course.
+<p align="center">This website is my first milestone project for the Code Institutes Full Stack Software Development Course.
 The goal of the project was to create a fictitious website for a professional Dog Trainer who specialises in dog training & behaviour modification.
 The target audience for the website are dog owners who need support in dog training and behaviour modification.
 The services are aimed at both new and existing customers and dogs of all ages and breeds.
 The website is for educational purposes only</p>